gauravdesale8/Optical-Recognition-of-Handwritten-Digits/README.md

-# machine_learning_assignment

-Optical Recognition of Handwritten Digits
+##Optical Recognition of Handwritten Digits